 ‘I can say the YMCG is a pure community for music, without considering money, rights and status.’
 (Chen)

-The finding of sustainable network has added a layer on the outcome of Comunian (2017) – festivals indeed are ‘temporary clusters’ for network exchange among artists, but the relationship is not short-lasting or unreliable due to festival’s nature of ‘temporary’.
-Conversely, gained networks have sustainability because of the share value and common interest of musicians.
-This positive situation may more obvious in the context of YMCG, because Yo-Yo Ma aims to ‘nurture participants to embrace an open and flexible artistic philosophy’ (YMCG, n.d.).
-I cannot claim that all festivals help to established sustainable network between musicians.
-But regarding the case of the YMCG provides a positive example of young musicians in reality, for encouraging them to engage with the industrial contexts and develop career cognition.
+The discovery that the YMCG is a sustainable network has added a layer to the outcomes of Comunian (2017) – festivals indeed are ‘temporary clusters’ for network exchange among artists, but the relationship is not short lasting or unreliable.
+Conversely, gained networks have sustainability because of the shared values and common interests of participating musicians.
+This positive situation may be more obvious in the context of YMCG, because Yo-Yo Ma aims to ‘nurture participants to embrace an open and flexible artistic philosophy’ (YMCG, n.d.).
+It cannot be claimed that all festivals help to establish sustainable networks between musicians, but regarding the case of the YMCG, a festival provides a positive example to young musicians in reality, encouraging them to engage with the wider music industry context and develop career cognition.

 5.3 Collaboration and trust

-From the perspective of festival ecology, it emphasises the interdependence relationship among multi-faceted stakeholders (Markussen et al., 2011; Holden, 2015).
-Prior studies also have noted that festivals ‘like other project-based activities, they tend to require the skills and collaboration of different people for a short time’ (Comunian, 2017, p.
+From the perspective of festival ecology, the interdependent nature of relationships between multi-faceted stakeholders should be emphasised (Markussen et al., 2011; Holden, 2015).
+Prior studies have noted that festivals ‘like other project-based activities, they tend to require the skills and collaboration of different people for a short time’ (Comunian, 2017, p.
 335).
-However, this research found that there is a close-knit collaboration within the same category of stakeholders, applying to this research is cooperation within the young musicians.
-Significantly, musicians mentioned that they have trained how to work with peers during the experience in the YMCG:
+However, this research found that there is a close-knit collaboration within the same category of stakeholders, namely cooperation between the young musicians.
+Significantly, musicians mentioned that they have learned how to work with peers during their experience in the YMCG:

 ‘Apart from orchestra, we [participants] only got very limited time to rehearse chamber music ensemble and the piece in Silkroad workshop.
 It highly trained the skill of effectively collaborate.
 The process was difficult, but the skill is useful.’
 (Kaichun)

-The reason of difficult is because unfamiliarity with each other.
-In the normal environment that young musicians regular studying in and working in, most people in that space are work together frequently which means they have a general understanding of each one’s characteristics.
-However, in the context of music festivals, participants will encounter with other unknown musicians in the sector.
-Despite, young musicians must react quickly, because they were required to start rehearsals and even prepare public performances with others in a short time.
-It is not only training the skills of collaboration, but also of how to effectively communicate with unfamiliar people.
-The YMCG has underlined its role as ‘not only emphasises on technical proficiency, but also on how to be creative and flexible, and how to achieve things together that we cannot achieve alone’ (YMCG, 2019).
-Combining the finding argued above, be creative can refer to creatively thinking, and integrate flexibly communicate and collaborate with peers to create a ‘bigger bubble’ that Yo-Yo said in the previous section.
+The reason for this difficulty is unfamiliarity with each other.
+In the normal environment where young musicians regularly study and work, most people in that space work together frequently, which means they have a general understanding of each one’s characteristics.
+However, in the context of music festivals, participants will encounter other unknown musicians in the sector.
+Despite this, young musicians must react quickly, because they are required to start rehearsals and even prepare public performances with others in a short time.
+This not only trains the skills of collaboration, but also how to effectively communicate with unfamiliar people.
+The YMCG claims it ‘not only emphasises on technical proficiency, but also on how to be creative and flexible, and how to achieve things together that we cannot achieve alone’ (YMCG, 2019).
+Combining the findings argued above, being creative can refer to many strands: creative thinking, integrating flexibly, communicating and collaboration with peers.
+All this creates the ‘bigger bubble’ that Yo-Yo described in the previous section.

-However, interviewee pointed out that sometimes occurs unhappy experience during rehearsals:
+However, another interviewee pointed out that sometimes unhappy experiences occur during rehearsals:

 ‘Indeed, the Silkroad workshops were fun.
 But in the first two rehearsals, there were some embarrassing moments happened when we re-arranged the melody.
 Because everyone has different thoughts, but it is challenging to put all those materials together.’
 (Kenji)

-Since all musicians are from over the world and study with different professors.
-It is leading to a range of interpretation of music and various articulation in playing instruments.
-But if the problem left unsolved will reduce participants engagement (Liddle, 2017).
-Perhaps Yo-Yo Ma anticipated such conflict, therefore, he encourages participants to connect across cultures and create human trust since the first year of the festival (YMCG, 2017).
-Interviewees later said that they eventually chose to listen to each other’s views for solving the problems:
+Since musicians are from all over the world and study with different professors, it leads to a range of interpretation of music and various articulations of playing instruments.
+But if the problem is left unsolved it will reduce participants engagement (Liddle, 2017).
+Perhaps Yo-Yo Ma anticipated such conflict, therefore, he has encouraged participants to connect across cultures and create human trust since the first year of the festival (YMCG, 2017).
+Interviewees later said that they eventually chose to listen to each other’s views in order to solve the problems: